From Christmas stocking stuffers to dental care, we have some great holiday gift ideas for you.

 As we move into the final quarter of the year, we recommend that you review your recommended dental treatment and remaining benefits available.
 Doing so can help you get the most out of the benefits that you have paid for.

-This is especially important if you have existing treatment recommendations, are prone to dental problems, or haven’t seen a dentist already this year.
+This is especially important this year due to Covid-19 shutdowns.
+Most of you still have not used the benefits you have paid for.
+If you have existing treatment recommendations, are prone to dental problems, or haven’t seen a dentist this year, please give us a call at (865) 922-1613.

 Reasons to optimize your dental benefits by using the maximum each year include: